Bessouat40/arXivFlow/README.md

-# arXivFlow
+# RAG Scientific Papers

-arXivFlow is a project that enables you to automatically fetch, process, and ingest the latest ArXiv research papers on any given topic on a daily basis.
+RAG Scientific Papers is a project that enables you to automatically fetch, process, and ingest the latest ArXiv research papers on any given topic on a daily basis.
 This daily retrieval supports continuous technological monitoring, ensuring that you stay up-to-date with emerging research and trends.
 The pipeline is orchestrated using [Prefect](https://www.prefect.io/) for scheduling and seamless automation, and it stores the retrieved PDFs in a [MinIO](https://min.io/) object storage system for efficient management and retrieval.

 <div align="center">
     <img alt="RAGLight" height="500px" src="./media/schema.png">